GraceBarlow/GraceBarlow/README.md

 ## About Me

 Hi!
-I'm Grace Barlow, a recent graduate from the University of Denver's Daniels College of Business with a Bachelor of Science in Business Administration, Business Information & Analytics, and a minor in Computer Science.
+I'm Grace Barlow, an upcoming graduate from the University of Denver's Daniels College of Business with a Bachelor of Science in Business Administration, Business Information & Analytics, and a minor in Computer Science.

 I'm passionate about leveraging data analysis and technology to solve business problems and create meaningful insights.
 I'm excited to embark on a career in Business Information & Analytics and contribute my skills and knowledge to a company that values innovation and collaboration.